Alexandre Yersin: Death and legacy in Vietnam

 Following the country's independence, streets named in his honor kept their designation and his tomb in Suoi Dau was graced by a pagoda where rites are performed in his worship.
 Yersin Market in Ho Chi Minh City was named after him.
 His house in Nha Trang is now the Yersin Museum, and the epitaph on his tombstone describes him as a "Benefactor and humanist, venerated by the Vietnamese people".

-In Ha Noi, the Lycée français Alexandre Yersin, a French international school was named after him.
+In Hanoi, the Lycée français Alexandre Yersin, a French international school was named after him.

 A private university founded in 2004 in Da Lat was named "Yersin University" in his honour [Trường Đại Học Yersin Đà Lạt].